List of awards and nominations received by Monica

-This article contains a list of awards and nominations for Monica, an American singer discovered by music producer Dallas Austin in 1991.
-The singer achieved worldwide success in 1998 with her album The Boy Is Mine, and hits "The Boy Is Mine", "For You I Will", and "So Gone".
-The singer received her first awards at 1996 "Billboard Music Award" for R&B Artist of the Year.
-She was later nominated for a Grammy for Record of the Year.
+Monica is an American singer and actress; she was discovered by music producer Dallas Austin in 1991.
+The singer achieved worldwide success in 1998 with her second album The Boy Is Mine, which featured the singles "The Boy Is Mine", "The First Night", and "Angel of Mine".

-The first single from The Boy Is Mine as self-title, was a hit, reaching number one in multiple countries including Canada, New Zealand and on the Billboard Hot 100.
-Both singers won five Billboard Music Award for "The Boy Is Mine" with Top Dance Maxi-Single, Best Clip, and Top 100 Singles Sales and a Grammy Award for Best R&B Performance By a Duo or Group.
+The single "The Boy Is Mine", a duet with Brandy, reached number one in several countries, including Canada, The Netherlands, New Zealand, and on the Billboard Hot 100.
+Both singers won a Billboard Music Video Award for Best R&B/Urban Clip for the video.
+The video also nabbed two MTV Video Music Awards nominations.

+On the Billboard Year-End List, the song ranked number 1 on the Hot Dance Maxi-Singles Sales, Hot 100 Singles Sales, and Hot R&B Singles Sales charts.
+In 1999, she and Brandy won a Grammy Award for Best R&B Performance By a Duo or Group.
+In 2020 Monica was honored with the Lady of Soul Award at the Soul Train Music Awards.

 American Music Awards

 The American Music Awards is an annual awards ceremony created by Dick Clark in 1973.
-Monica has received one nominations.
+Monica has received one nomination.